The 17 Best Snapshots from Road Trips Across America

 Courtesy Richard Fox

 “I took this as the historic Nickel Plate Road steam locomotive no. 765 passed through Ohio last year.
-It was incredibly loud and covered bystanders with cinders, but seeing it takes you back to a simpler time.” —Richard Fox, Bellbrook, Ohio
+It was incredibly loud and covered bystanders with cinders, but seeing it takes you back to a simpler time.” —Richard Fox, Bellbrook, Ohio.
+Make sure to visit these hidden gems in every state on your road trip.

 Oro Grande, California